kevinngth/Project-1-Game/README.md

 * Using DOM to achieve interactivity

 ### Idea

-* turn-based trading game
-* start off with some cash
-* able to select what to buy from a stack of 3 or 4 items
-* after you buy the item it's added to your inventory
-* you are able to click on the item to check the price
-* after each turn the price of certain things will change
-* you can also wait or skip a few turns but if you skip too many turns while holding on to the item in your inventory you may 'spoil', 'expire' or 'lose' the item
-* objective is to earn money/ make profit, as much as possible
-* shop has rent, every 15th of the month
-* day by day, prices change
-* 15sec interval for each day
-* 3 / 4 days random event that reduce or bonus money e.g. monopoly
-* button for next day
-* version 1 without mechanics e.g. 1 item either sell or don't
-* version 2 able to set price for item
-* version 3 price is dependent on demand

-Game mechanics (MVP)
-* global value for cash
-* global value for money
-* randomly generated items
-* clickable game

-market price helps or
+* Turn-based trading game where play is supposed to buy items and sell them to make a profit.
+High score is determined by maximum amount of money the player held.
+Random events will happen and affect player's money.

 Future developments
-* chances of sale depends on randomly generated demand factor
+* Chances of sale depends on randomly generated market price factor
-* demand factor affected by how often item is generated
+* After each turn the price of certain things will change
+* Day progresses with real time
+* Prices of items change day by day

 ### Technologies
 * HTML 5
 * Bootstrap 4.3.1
-* Vanilla JavaScript
+* JavaScript

 ### Approach
 * I started by drawing a mockup of the interface I wanted.